 • Delete keys that you no longer use

-Q: How does AWS KMS work?
+Q: How does Amazon KMS work?

-AWS KMS allows you to centrally manage and securely store your keys.
+Amazon KMS allows you to centrally manage and securely store your keys.
 These are known as customer master keys or, CMKs.
 These master keys are generated and protected by government-approved hardware security modules (HSMs) and are only ever used in plaintext within those modules.
 You can submit data directly to KMS to be encrypted or decrypted using these master keys.
 You set usage policies on these keys that determine which users can use them to encrypt and decrypt data under which conditions.

-You have the option of specifying a specific customer master key (CMK) to use when you want an AWS service to encrypt data on your behalf.
+You have the option of specifying a specific customer master key (CMK) to use when you want an Amazon Web Services service to encrypt data on your behalf.
 These are known as customer managed CMKs and you have full control over them.
 You define the access and lifecycle policies for each key and you can grant permissions to other accounts to use them if you wish.
 You are billed for each month one of these keys exists in your account and you are billed for KMS API requests.

 Yes.
 You can schedule deletion for a customer managed CMK and its associated metadata with a configurable waiting period from 7 to 30 days.
 This waiting period allows you to verify the impact of deleting a key on your applications and users that depend on it.
 The default waiting period is 30 days.
 You can cancel key deletion during the waiting period.
 The key cannot be used if it is scheduled for deletion until you cancel the deletion during the waiting period.
 The key gets deleted at the end of the configurable waiting period if you don’t cancel the deletion.
 Once a key is deleted, you can no longer use it.
 All data protected under a deleted master key is inaccessible.

-With AWS KMS, you pay only for what you use, there is no minimum fee.
+With Amazon KMS, you pay only for what you use, there is no minimum fee.
 There are no set-up fees or commitments to begin using the service.
 At the end of the month, you will automatically be billed for that month’s usage.

 Q: Do your prices include taxes?